 Suddenly the hiss filled the air and my head spun.
 Alan Wake himself appeared and started talking to me in my head.
 His prose was reduced to babble and barely comprehensible, did the hiss get him too?
-He seemed troubled, just like he was in the game.
+He seemed troubled, just like he was in the game, then disappeared as abruptly as he appeared.
 I kept moving in the hopes of finding more info.
 This “Investigations” area took up an entire floor of the Bureau and a large part of it was dedicated to the events of Bright Falls.
-They were studying not just the writer Alan Wake, but the poet Thomas Zane and the Anderson musicians.
-From what I can piece together, it seems creative artists might have the ability to influence reality by creating brand new worlds.
+They were studying not just the writer Alan Wake, but the poet Thomas Zane and the Anderson “Old Gods” musicians.
+From what I can piece together, they were studying a theory that creative artists might have the ability to influence reality by creating brand new worlds.

 The darkness.
 It was a draining, oppressive force, much like the concrete walls of the Bureau.
 Alan wrote about it in his adventures and used a flashlight to fight it.
-Darkness is something that hinders all creativity, and threatens life itself.
+Darkness is something that hides your sense of being, erases creativity, and threatens life itself.
 What was I going to do if I encountered it?

 Of course.
 I don’t need my own light, I can pick up anything.
+I’m taking this light with me.
 I don’t have to deal with these “videogame” constraints that Alan Wake did.
 As I walked around vanquishing blobs of darkness, it hit me that I had become Alan Wake, except with even more powers!
 Even the game mechanic itself had been brought to life here.

 Okay, now it’s getting a little too dark.
+My floodlight went out as I walked through one too many doorways.
 Alan… is that you?